Josh Peck Reveals Truth About Friendship With Drake Bell At The VMAs – EXCLUSIVE

 If you loved Drake & Josh as much as I did growing up, you probably lost it when Josh Peck and Drake Bell hugged at the VMAs.
 That's right, the former co-stars embraced on the red carpet and it was everything.
 Elite Daily actually had the chance to chat with Peck about their friendship, and he revealed the truth about what's been going down between the two.

-When asked what it means to be at the VMAs, Peck told Elite Daily,
+When asked what it means to be at the VMAs, Peck tells Elite Daily,

-It's really cool to support, as always, the MTV, Nickelodeon, Viacom family, and I'm here with my wife Paige, which is always a pleasure — just here to watch some dope performances.
+It's really cool to support, as always, the MTV, Nickelodeon, Viacom family, and I'm here with my wife, Paige, which is always a pleasure — just here to watch some dope performances.

 Peck then went on to explain that life's been pretty good since his wedding.
 The star recently married longtime girlfriend Paige O'Brien, and had a beautiful wedding — except he didn't invite Drake Bell.
-Peck commented,
+Peck comments,

 Oh, I'm glowing, can't you tell?
 It's very good and she said “I do” and she seems to still like me so, uh, it's going strong!